SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/AthensRoassal/AthensRoassal.md

-### Hello world in Athens via Morphic
+### Hello world in Athens via Morphic objects

-The Pharo is working actively to replace Morphic by Bloc.
+The Pharo development team is actively working to replace Morphic by Bloc a new graphical stack.
 Still we believe that the following approach is worth documenting.
+We show how we can define a Morph that draws inside a athens canvas and how such a morph can be rendered inside a Spec component.

-We show now how to use Athens directly integrated with Morphic.
+We show how to use Athens directly integrated with Morphic.
 This is why we create a `Morph` subclass.
 The expression `AthensHello new openInWindow` will display the same contents as the one of Figure *@athens3@*.

 First, we define a class which inherits from `Morph`: